jake284773/jmoreman.github.io/_posts/2013-08-02-welcome-to-jekyll.markdown

 layout: post
 title:  "Welcome to Jekyll!"
 date:   2013-08-02 14:06:08
-categories: jekyll update
+tags: jekyll update
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets:

-{% highlight ruby %}
+{% highlight ruby linenos %}
 def print_hi(name)
   puts "Hi, #{name}"
 end